Computing at James Bateman Junior High School

 Welcome to the Computing web page.

 Computing is an exciting subject which is used to motivate our learners as they develop new skills when using various forms of software.
-At James Bateman Junior High the Computing department has the responsibility of ensuring that all of the students gain the essential skills that are vital to school life and beyond.
+At James Bateman Junior High the Computing department has the responsibility of ensuring that all of the pupils gain the essential skills that are vital to school life and beyond.

 To do this all of the pupils are taught key skills and techniques that they can adapt and use to solve problems and produce creative pieces of work suitable for a particular audience or purpose.